NicholasRasi/FL-Simulator/docs/datasets_models.md

 ## MNIST
 - **name**: ```mnist```
-- **description**: the MNIST database of handwritten digits has a  training set of 60,000 examples,and a test set of 10,000 examples.
+- **description**: the MNIST dataset of handwritten digits has a  training set of 60,000 examples,and a test set of 10,000 examples.
 It is a subset of a larger set available from NIST.
 The digits have been size-normalized and centered in a fixed-size image
 - **url**: [http://yann.lecun.com/exdb/mnist/](http://yann.lecun.com/exdb/mnist/)